Ordina-cyber/Ordina-cyber.github.io/_posts/2021-05-19-internship-thomas.md

 ### What made you choose Ordina?
 While searching for an internship, I came across Ordina and their Security & Privacy unit.
 During the first meeting, the Resource Manager Anne-Mie told me a lot about working in the unit, and I had a great feeling about doing an internship within Ordina.
 During the second meeting, colleagues including my mentor Emmanouil proposed some internship assignments which included Web Application Penetration Testing and Vulnerability Management.
 They asked my personal preference to which I instantly responded with the Web Application Penetration Testing assignment.
-This was a topic in which I see myself proceed professionally and which, of course, interest me the most.
+This was a topic in which I see myself proceed professionally and which, of course, interests me the most.

 ### How has your time been at Ordina?
 I am really enjoying it.
 I feel that I am being entrusted with a lot of tasks which give me confidence in my own doing.
 From the start, I have felt welcome in the group, Emmanouil and all the rest have made sure of that!
 When I had any questions, they would be answered within minutes.
 A shame that COVID-19 made it impossible to work from the office as I would have wanted to meet more people face to face within the Security & Privacy unit!